 It is no secret that the financial world as we know it has been turned on its head over the course of the last year.
 What started out as a real estate crisis in the United States has morphed into an emergency of global proportions, one that has left no country untouched.
 While Canada was one of the last countries to feel the overall economic pinch, it has begun to hurt here as well.
-Everything from precious metal funds to registered retirement savings plans have been drastically affected and people are starting to get very worried.
+Everything from precious funds to registered retirement savings plans have been drastically affected and people are starting to get very worried.

 Just as with the recession in the United States, Canada's economic woes are best seen in the real estate market.
 We have just completed one of the longest and highest peaks the real estate industry has ever seen.
 The result has been a lot of people moving or buying at high prices, not to mention an increase in the number of practicing realtors in the industry today.
 With the market's sudden grinding halt, many of those real estate professionals are wondering what they are going to do for money on a monthly basis.

 In this series of articles, we are going to take a look at making commercial real estate a part of your working portfolio.
-From helping out big companies who need to find leases on large tracts of land to independent businesses such as Alfred Sung Wedding services, there will always be business in commercial real estate.
+From helping out big companies who need to find leases on large tracts of land to independent businesses such as private services, there will always be business in commercial real estate.
 We are going to help you get off on the right track so you can take advantage of these opportunities.

 So if the current real estate market is depressing you, don't jump ship just yet.
 Whether you operate in Prince Edward Island or Oregon, business cards for realtors look a lot better if they have both residential and commercial credentials on them.
 Expanding your training might make all the difference as far as keeping your career afloat in unpredictable times!